![]() |

 which is capped with reinforced concrete covers laid flush with the ground surface.

-compounds where need to take reduced land.
+compounds needed to take reduced land.

 Environmental Impact on Underground Cable Installation: